aaronchenwei/awesome-CLI-vibe-coding-tool/README.md

 ---

+- [aider](https://github.com/Aider-AI/aider) - **Aider** lets you pair program with LLMs to start a new project or build on your existing codebase.
 - [@anthropic-ai/claude-code](https://github.com/anthropics/claude-code) - **Claude Code** is Anthropic’s AI-powered command-line tool that acts as an autonomous coding assistant, capable of understanding and modifying entire codebases through natural language commands.
 - [@aws/amazon-q-developer-cli](https://github.com/aws/amazon-q-developer-cli) - **Amazon Q Developer for CLI** is an agentic AI assistant in your CLI that executes tasks, understands your codebase, and speeds up development through adaptive, natural dialogue.
 - [@augmentcode/auggie](https://github.com/augmentcode/auggie) - **Auggie** is Augment’s agentic coding CLI that runs in your terminal.
 It understands your codebase and helps you ship faster by analyzing code, making safe edits, and automating routine tasks — all via natural language.